💡 Enrollment in Italy

 Enrollment with Italian universities is regulated by the Ministry of University and Research (MIUR) in accordance with the Ministry of the Interior and the Ministry of Foreign Affairs.

-In order to apply to the University there are 3 major steps you will need to complete in order to enroll:
+In order to apply to the University there are 3 major steps you will need to complete for the enrollment:

 The first thing you need to do is choose which course you want to enroll to: procedures, deadlines and requirements may vary depending on programme/course.
 Please visit the link below for info on programmes and courses:

-In order to be admitted to a course you must provide a list or documents proving your previous study / work experiences in your own country.
-The recognisation of these documents is called assessment.
+In order to be admitted to a course you must provide the documentation issued by the Italian authorities concerning your previous studies / work experiences in your own country.
+The recognition of these documents is called assessment.
 The assessment of foreign qualifications for International students for the admission to 1st and 2nd cycle and English programmes taught in English: